cardstack/cardstack-documentation/guides/release/card-sdk/index.md

 You will be doing your own work in just a small number of files, so don't worry about most of these.

 Next, make sure you have Docker running.
-Then open up the `cardhost` app files, and run this command to create a temporary database for your dev work:
+Then open up the `cardhost` app files, and run this command to create a temporary database for your local development work:

 ```bash
 cd packages/cardhost